Novel Gene Therapy Eliminates Aggressive Glioblastoma

 Patient Awake and Alert During Craniotomy

 Imaging revealed a tumor in a vital area in Nancy Green's brain that controls speech and word interpretation.
 Neurosurgeon David Baskin, MD, used advanced imaging and virtual reality technology to map a safe surgical path through the vision, motor and sensory tracts of Nancy’s brain.
-Then a team of neurosurgeons performed an awake craniotomy, where Nancy verified the mapped surgical path by reading and speaking with anesthesiologists throughout surgery.
+Then a team of neurosurgeons performed an awake craniotomy, where Nancy verified the mapped surgical path by reading and speaking with anesthesiologists throughout surgery..

 Patient’s Tumor-Growing Genetic Disorder Treated with Expertise and Advanced Technology

-Adnand Mirz’s genetic condition repeatedly caused tumors to form on nerve tissue anywhere in the body, including the brain and spine.
+Adnand Mirza’s genetic condition repeatedly caused tumors to form on nerve tissue anywhere in the body, including the brain and spine.
 On four separate occasions, one of the tumors became so bad it caused loss of function.
 Each time, the tumor was treated, and function was restored.
 Houston Methodist neurosurgeon David Baskin, MD, has been treating Adnand’s neurofibromatosis for more than 20 years.
-Adnand and his family consider Dr. Baskin and his team as members of their family.
+Adnand and his family consider Dr. Baskin and his team as members of their family. .

 Motor Function Restored After a Second Opinion and Brain Tumor Surgery